kmotoko/resardis-website-static/README.md

 cd <projectDir>
 yarn test
 ```

+### TODO
++ Add separate pages for authors, in detail.
+This also concers updated structured data for authors.
++ Add collections and series to the Articles section.
++ Add Backers & Sponsors to the homepage.
++ Add a rough roadmap to the homepage.
++ Add (maybe) team members to the homepage.
++ Fix: Google takes the wrong organization logo, despite the structered data.
+It seems that it takes the logo in navbar.

 ## License
 The software code and the content are licensed separately, see below for the details.